• Skip to main content

 Jiu-Jitsu has become a wildly popular combat sport that provides practitioners of all ages and abilities opportunities to compete.
 In a Jiu-Jitsu competition, you compete against opponents of the same age, sex, weight, and belt level, which means you are effectively competing against yourself.

-Gi Jiu-Jitsu involves a traditional martial arts uniform consisting of a jacket, pants, and a belt.
-No-Gi Jiu-Jitsu is a less formal style that involves a uniform consisting of shorts and a t-shirt or rash guard.
-Think of it as “Winter Jiu-Jitsu” and “Summer Jiu-Jitsu.”
+Think of it as “Winter Grappling” and “Summer Grappling.”
 Both are valuable and must be developed to be a well-rounded martial artist.

 Jiu-Jitsu Belt System